-"Oh, she does!"
-Susan Bones exclaimed.
+"Oh, she does," Susan Bones exclaimed.
 "She was hounding the Minister for three days to bring you back.
-Ginny's right, don't worry."
+Ginny is right, don't worry."

-Ten minutes later there was a low rushing noise.
-First, four Portkeys in the shape of four old hats appeared on the porch, followed by sixteen Aurors, four per hat.
+Ten minutes later came a low rushing noise, and four Portkeys in the shape of four old hats appeared on the porch, followed by sixteen Aurors, four per hat.
 Ron was the last to arrive.

-Ron shrugged and glanced at the Head Auror, who was on her way over.
+Ron glanced at the Head Auror, on her way over.
 "Is she still being touchy?"

 Harry grunted.
 "Everyone's telling me not to worry, so . . ."
 He looked at her, waiting for his orders.

-"I'm sorry," she said immediately.
+"I'm sorry," she said.
 "I was a little touchy.
 There's lots of pressure, but that's not your problem.
 I'll stay out of the way."

-Harry waited until she walked back to Popeye and began speaking with him.
+Harry waited until she walked back to Popeye and began speaking with him again.
 He turned to Ron.
 "You're going to have to stay here, you and three others and Hermione.
 Hide yourselves inside, but stake out the front hallway and grab anyone who comes in.
 Ginny."
-He turned to her and she smiled brightly.
+He turned to her.

-Harry laughed along with everyone else who heard her.
+Harry smiled along with everyone else who heard her.
 "I'll remember that.
 But what exactly happened at the stadium?"

 Ginny took his hand and put it on her elbow.
 "I'll take you there and show you."